GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

 Annotating Types
 ^^^^^^^^^^^^^^^^

-So far, we've only mentioned types at all in the context of alternatives parsers - specifically, to be able to define two parsers that return exactly the same type of data, overriding the default behavior of introducing a new type with the same name as the parser.
+So far, we've only mentioned types in the context of alternative
+parsers: specifically, to be able to define two parsers that return exactly the same type of data, overriding the default behavior of introducing a new type with the same name as the parser.
 In that case, we used a *type annotation* to specify the type an expression should have.

-We can in fact annotate types in this way anywhere we have an expression - in general, we write ``e : t`` to mean that expression ``e`` should have type ``t``.
+We can annotate types in this way anywhere we have an expression; in general, we write ``e : t`` to mean that expression ``e`` should have type ``t``.

 .. note::

     We recommend that all top-level declarations have type annotations, as types can act as an excellent form of documentation in addition to comments.
-Other type annotations can be used, but are (mostly) unnecessary due to type inference.
+Other type annotations can be used but are (mostly) unnecessary due to type inference.

     Note that there is a significant difference between these two declarations: